cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255-decaf448.md

 Even for simple protocols such as signatures, these tweaks can cause subtle issues.
-For instance, Ed25519 implementations may have different validation behaviour between batched and singleton verification, and at least as specified in [@RFC8032], the set of valid signatures is not defined by the standard.
+For instance, Ed25519 implementations may have different validation behavior between batched and singleton verification, and at least as specified in [@RFC8032], the set of valid signatures is not defined by the standard.